 Google Meet is Google’s direct answer to Skype, Zoom, and other online meeting solutions.

-While it was initially only available for G Suite customers, it’s now free for all users.
+It was initially only available for G Suite customers, but it’s now free for all users.

 The cool part?
 It integrates with Gmail’s web app, allowing you to start a meeting directly from your inbox.

 The even better part?
-It’s extremely easy and straightforward to set up and run.
-Just create a meeting, share the link, and voila.
-You can also host up to 250 participants, which is likely way more than you’ll ever need.
+It’s extremely easy to set up and run.
+Just create a meeting, share the link, and voila!
+You can even host up to 100 participants, which is likely way more than you’ll ever need.

-Best suited for: Anyone who already uses Gmail or G Suite
+Best suited for: Anyone who already uses Google Workspace (formerly G Suite)

 - Simple to use